Clan Rising

 James Neville Mason

-The Huddersfield wool merchant's son who turned down a Cambridge architecture career for the stage, became the highest-paid actor in British cinema in 1944, moved to Hollywood and got three Best Actor Oscar nominations for *A Star Is Born*, *Georgy Girl* and *The Verdict*, and spent his last twenty years on the Lake of Geneva.
+The Huddersfield wool merchant's son who gave up architecture for the stage, became the highest-paid actor in British cinema, and earned three Best Actor Oscar nominations across a Hollywood career.

-James Neville Mason was born at Croft House, Marsh, Huddersfield on 15 May 1909, the youngest of three sons of John Mason, a textile-yarn merchant of substantial means in the Yorkshire wool trade, and Mabel Hattersley Gaunt.
-The family money sent him to Marlborough College in Wiltshire as a public-school boarder from thirteen and to Peterhouse, Cambridge to read architecture from eighteen.
-He took the Cambridge degree in 1931.
-He had also taken every part the Cambridge Festival Theatre would give him through his three undergraduate years, on the side, and decided in the year of his graduation to drop the architectural training entirely.
-He joined the Old Vic-Sadler's Wells company in 1933 at twenty-four, played supporting roles in the classical repertory through the 1933-34 season, and was the leading man at the Gate Theatre in Dublin under Hilton Edwards through 1934 and 1935.
+James Neville Mason was born at Marsh, Huddersfield, on 15 May 1909, youngest of three sons of a Yorkshire wool-trade merchant.
+The family money sent him to Marlborough College and to Peterhouse, Cambridge to read architecture; he took the degree in 1931 but had played every part the Cambridge Festival Theatre would give him, and on graduating he dropped architecture for the stage.
+He joined the Old Vic company in 1933 and was leading man at the Gate Theatre in Dublin in 1934 and 1935.

-The Hollywood years were the establishment of the international career.
-He played Brutus to Marlon Brando's Mark Antony in Joseph Mankiewicz's *Julius Caesar* (1953), Norman Maine to Judy Garland's Vicki Lester in the George Cukor *A Star Is Born* (1954, first Best Actor Oscar nomination), the Captain Nemo of Disney's *20,000 Leagues Under the Sea* (1954), Phillip Vandamm in Hitchcock's *North by Northwest* (1959), Humbert Humbert in Stanley Kubrick's *Lolita* (1962, on a script Vladimir Nabokov had to be persuaded that Kubrick was not going to ruin), the East-German spymaster in Anthony Asquith's *The V.I.P.s* (1963), and the headmaster who turns out to have got the headmistress pregnant in Silvio Narizzano's *Georgy Girl* (1966, second Best Actor Oscar nomination).
-The American studios picked him for almost every literate-but-cruel-Englishman role of the 1950s and 1960s, and he was the answer to the box-office casting question of how to put a English-villain figure into an American production.
+The Hollywood years built the international career.
+He played Brutus to Marlon Brando's Mark Antony in Mankiewicz's Julius Caesar (1953), Norman Maine opposite Judy Garland in Cukor's A Star Is Born (1954, his first Best Actor nomination), Captain Nemo in Disney's 20,000 Leagues Under the Sea (1954), the villain in Hitchcock's North by Northwest (1959), Humbert Humbert in Kubrick's Lolita (1962), and the headmaster in Georgy Girl (1966, his second nomination).
+He was the actor the American studios reached for whenever a literate, commanding Englishman was required.

-The third Best Actor Oscar nomination came at seventy-three for the alcoholic Boston defence lawyer Frank Galvin in Sidney Lumet's *The Verdict* (1982).
-He lost on the night to Ben Kingsley for *Gandhi*.
-He worked on at the Vevey house for a further two years, made his last film (*The Shooting Party*, an Edwardian-country-house picture in which he played the murdered host) in late 1983, and died of a heart attack at the clinic at La Tour-de-Peilz on Lake Geneva on 27 July 1984, seventy-five years old.
-He is buried in the cemetery at Corsier-sur-Vevey, half a mile from the Chaplin family vault.
-The Mason name in the English-side catalogue is the medieval occupational surname for the stone-mason, the worker in cut and set stone; he carried it from a Huddersfield woollen-yarn family into the Hollywood lead-actor system of the 1950s and 1960s.
+The third Best Actor nomination came at seventy-three for the Boston defence lawyer in Sidney Lumet's The Verdict (1982).
+He worked on at the Vevey house, made his last film, The Shooting Party, in 1983, and died on Lake Geneva on 27 July 1984, seventy-five years old.
+He is buried at Corsier-sur-Vevey.
+The Mason name, the medieval occupational surname for the worker in cut and set stone, carries him from a Huddersfield woollen-yarn family into the Hollywood lead-actor system of the 1950s and 1960s.

 Achievements